 Generally, if a taxpayer meets the following tests, they can exclude up to $250,000 ($500,000 if married and filing jointly) of the gain from the sale of a main home:

 The required 2 years of ownership and residency during the 5-year period ending on the date of the sale do not have to be continuous, nor do they have to occur at the same time.
-A taxpayer meets the tests if they can show that they owned and lived in the property as their main home for either 24 full months or 730 days (365 × 2) during the 5-year period ending on the date of sale.
+A taxpayer, and spouse if filing MFJ, meets the tests if they can show that they owned and lived in the property as their main home for either 24 full months or 730 days (365 × 2) during the 5-year period ending on the date of sale.

-To determine if a taxpayer qualifies to exclude all or part of the gain from the sale of their main home, refer to IRS Publication 523, the section entitled "Does Your Home Sale Qualify for the Exclusion of Gain?"
+To determine if a taxpayer qualifies to exclude all or part of the gain from the sale of their main home, refer to Worksheet 1 "Find Your Exclusion Limit" in IRS Publication 523.

 When to report the sale

-The sale of a main home must be reported on the taxpayer's federal income tax return if any of the following apply:
+The sale of a main home must be reported on the taxpayer's federal income tax return in the year of sale if any of the following apply:

 - There is a taxable gain on the sale of the home.